-Whatever your skill level and motivation, you'll find every match to be enjoyable and challenging.
-Please take a few moments to look through this book and keep it handy as you enjoy the game.
-As with most sports, the rules are quite simple.
-Although sometimes a situation requires expert interpretation - and your match umpire is trained to adjudicate the rules of the game with absolute impartiality.
+Please take a few moments to look through this book, and keep it handy as you enjoy the game.
+As with most sports, the rules are very simple, although sometimes a situation requires expert interpretation - and your match umpire is trained to provide exactly that adjudication.
+In the event that you and your team do not agree with a decision, your captain may seek a clarification from the umpire - but remember the umpire's job is a difficult one, and their decision is final.